English

 Writing

-In GPS sessions, we teach the spelling objectives prescribed for each year group.
+Spelling, punctuation, grammar and handwriting are taught regularly and are also woven through the units of writing.
+In Grammar, Punctuation and Spelling sessions, we teach the spelling objectives prescribed for each year group.
 The focus for these sessions is to review, teach, practice and apply taught spelling patterns in a fun and creative way to allow pupils to apply these in their writing.

 At Looe Primary Academy we believe that the high-quality teaching of phonics is fundamental for children to become competent readers and writers.
 We strive to teach pupils to read effectively and quickly, using the Twinkl Systematic Synthetic Phonics programme (based on Letters and Sounds) which includes; teaching synthetic phonics, sight vocabulary, decoding and encoding words, as well as spelling, and accurate letter formation.

 The programme is sequenced across 6 levels which are progressive in knowledge and the application of skills.
 We passionately believe that teaching pupils to read and write independently, as quickly as possible, is one of the core purposes of a primary school.
-The ability to read automatically and fluently not only holds the key to rest of the curriculum but also has a huge impact on children’s self-esteem and future life chances.
+The ability to read automatically and fluently not only holds the key to rest of the curriculum but also has a huge impact on children’s self-esteem and future life chance.

-Using the Twinkl SSP programme we: ·
+Using the Twinkl SSP programme we:

-Enable children to learn phonics knowledge and skills with the expectation that they will become fluent readers, having secured word building and recognition skills.
+• Enable children to learn phonics knowledge and skills with the expectation that they will become fluent readers, having secured word building and recognition skills.

-Are determined that every pupil will learn to read, regardless of their background, needs or abilities.
+• Are determined that every pupil will learn to read, regardless of their background, needs or abilities.

-Ensure that the pupils are taught high frequency words/common exception/tricky words that do not conform to regular phonic patterns
+• Ensure that the pupils are taught high frequency words/common exception/tricky words that do not conform to regular phonic patterns

-Ensure that pupils have opportunities to read texts and words that are within their phonic capabilities as early as possible
+• Ensure that pupils have opportunities to read texts and words that are within their phonic capabilities as early as possible

-Encourage the pupils to attempt to spell words for themselves, within the range of their phonic knowledge, by building an individual repertoire and the confidence and strategies to attempt the unfamiliar.
+• Encourage the pupils to attempt to spell words for themselves, within the range of their phonic knowledge, by building an individual repertoire and the confidence and strategies to attempt the unfamiliar.
 Visual aids are used to support the pupils in becoming confident and independent learners.

-Develop the habit of reading widely and often, for both pleasure and information.
+• Develop the habit of reading widely and often, for both pleasure and information.

-Support pupils in writing clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
+• Support pupils in writing clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.

 At Looe Primary Academy, we believe that reading and writing is an essential life skill and we are dedicated to enabling our children to become enthused, engaged and successful lifelong readers and writers.
 As a school, we show fidelity to the Twinkl programme to ensure that we have a progressive, consistent approach to phonics.
 As part of this cohesive approach, all staff, pupils and parents work together to use the same terminology and language when talking about Phonics.
 The Twinkl Phonics Programme offers a coherently planned sequence of lessons that supports the effective teaching of phonics within EYFS, KS1 and, where appropriate, KS2.